 George Floyd was murdered by police officer Derek Chauvin on May 25.
 A black person getting killed by a police officer in the United States is unfortunately not uncommon, but this recent event has ignited a wave protests that have flooded the entire United States and the world at large.
 They're fighting for their right to live.
 They want you to know that black lives matter.

 A number of Laptop Mag's staff is African American.
-We, like many of the other Future Publishing brands, such as Tom's Guide, PC Gamer and GamesRadar, stand with our black colleagues and with Black Lives Matter as they fight against police brutality in America.
+We, like many of the other Future Publishing brands, such as Tom's Guide (opens in new tab), PC Gamer (opens in new tab) and GamesRadar (opens in new tab), stand with our black colleagues and with Black Lives Matter as they fight against police brutality in America.
 This isn't their first fight, and it surely won't be the last.
 If you want to help, we have suggestions on how you can lend your support.

 The history of Black Lives Matter